naeunkim1227/hhplus-e-commerce/docs/data-models.md

         bigint user_id FK
         varchar type "EARNED/USED/EXPIRED/REFUNDED"
         decimal(15_2) amount
-        timestamp created_at "NOT NULL, DEFAULT now()"
+        datetime created_at "NOT NULL, DEFAULT now()"
-        timestamp updated_at "NOT NULL, DEFAULT now()"
+        datetime updated_at "NOT NULL, DEFAULT now()"
     }

     PRODUCT_RESERVATION {
         bigint id PK
         bigint order_id FK "NOT NULL"
         bigint product_id FK "NOT NULL"
-        int quantity "NOT NULL"
+        int stock "NOT NULL"
         varchar(20) status "NOT NULL, RESERVED/CONFIRMED/RELEASED/EXPIRED"
-        timestamp reserved_at "NOT NULL, DEFAULT now()"
+        datetime reserved_at "NOT NULL, DEFAULT now()"
-        timestamp expired_at "NOT NULL"
+        datetime expired_at "NOT NULL"
-        timestamp released_at
-        timestamp created_at "NOT NULL, DEFAULT now()"
-        timestamp updated_at "NOT NULL, DEFAULT now()"
+        datetime released_atdatetime created_at "NOT NULL, DEFAULT now()" datetime updated_at "NOT NULL, DEFAULT now()"
     }